Star Wars: Rogue Squadron: Development

-In November 1998, a month before the game's scheduled release, LucasArts announced the worldwide agreement with Nintendo concerning three new Star Wars video games.
+In November 1998, a month before the game's release, LucasArts announced the worldwide agreement with Nintendo concerning three new Star Wars video games.
 It granted Nintendo the rights to market the games and hold exclusive, worldwide distribution rights for five years following each release.
 Rogue Squadron was the first game released under this agreement.
 To promote the release of the game, Mark Hamill, the actor who played Luke Skywalker in the Star Wars films, visited the Mattel Children's Hospital in Los Angeles to play the game with patients in a Starlight Children's Foundation's Fun Center.